DrCuis/How-to-guides/300-Packaging/README.md

 ![Cuis Window](SamplePkg/IADict8.png)

-To (s)ave the class comment, I type Cmd-s (or use the context menu selection Accept).
+To (s)ave the class comment, I type Cmd-s (or use the context menu selection Save).

 ### Creating a Package and adding it to GitHub.